-The cost of the hair mineral analysis is £52.50 to £69.00, payable via the website shop.
-Each client can pay for as many follow up tests as they want, available at a discount.
+The cost of the hair mineral analysis is £65.00 to £78.00, payable via the website shop.
+Each client can pay for as many follow-up tests as they want.

-If you’ve bought a reliable Hair Mineral Analysis Test by trace elements from us you can get a retest with a little off, if you mention this in an email to us.
+If you’ve bought a reliable Hair Mineral Analysis Test by trace elements from us, you can get a retest comparing your previous results to your new results on the same report.

 Tests for more than just minerals, when you submit a sample of hair for testing, the test can also help you save money, as you can be more specific about the supplements you take.

 When you average it out you end up spending less and gaining the most nutritional value.
 Where it was possible, due to improvements of overall health, some clients have ended up saving money on healthcare.

 We only ever recommend brands or products that we have personally tried, tested and liked; we would never support a brand that does not share our principles or ethics.

 - ^ Niculescu T, Dumitru R, Botha V, Alexandrescu R, Manolescu N. Relationship between the lead concentration in hair and occupational exposure.
 Br J Ind Med.
 1983;40(1):67-70.
 [PubMed]

 - ^ Suzuki T, Hongo T, Yoshinaga J, et al. The hair-organ relationship in mercury concentration in contemporary Japanese.
 Arch Environ Health.
 1993;48(4):221-229.
 [PubMed]